lin-justin/covid-viz/README.md

 Through some data exploration:

-1. There are counties in the NY Times dataset that exist in the Geocodes dataset but in the Geocodes dataset, the same counties are repeated multiple times with slightly different latitude and longitude coordinates.
+1. There are counties in the NY Times dataset that exist in the Geocodes dataset, but in the Geocodes dataset, the same counties are repeated multiple times with slightly different latitude and longitude coordinates.

 2. Both datasets contained `county` and `state` columns so using `merge` is possible.